DrRipple/sovereignland/html/data/terms.md

 # Privacy Policy

-In order to protect the privacy of our users, Sovereign.Land does not store any personal information other than a hashed userID for each Google Account registered with the site.
-Cookies are only used for convenience with regard to the sign-in process, and are never used for commercial purposes.
+In order to protect the privacy of our users, Sovereign.Land only stores a hashed User ID for each Google Account registered with the site, which cannot be used to retrieve any personal information.
+Cookies are never used.
 We take personal privacy very seriously.